Next: Screening Crystals

 If a PDB file is supplied, MOLREP is run, and the best solution is refined with REFMAC5.
 Selected statistics and graphical output from these programs is displayed on the results pages; Input scripts and full log files are written to disk, under the /data/$USER/webice/process directory.
 These files can also be inspected via the web-ice application.

 Since June 2017, Web-Ice is used to process automatically the data from the runs in the Blu-Ice Collect tab, if a minimum of 5 images are collected.
+Older processed data are stored in a separate directory, which can also be browsed from Web-Ice.

 See the introduction to Web-Ice for the appropriate software references.